syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 {% endhighlight %}
 {% endtabs %}

-The following code example illustrates using `SfDataPagerThemeData` with the datapager control
+The following code example illustrates using `SfDataPagerThemeData` with the data pager control

 {% tabs %}
 {% highlight Dart %}